-RE: Bitchute - Added by Soren Stoutner 10 months ago
+RE: Bitchute - Added by Soren Stoutner over 1 year ago

 Bitchute is using Cloudflare, which has a whole range of detection techniques that a website can possibly use for force a CAPTCHA.
 Specifically, in their case, it appears that they place a tracking cookie on your browser the first time you successfully complete the CAPTCHA.
 Thereafter, if the cookie exists, you often get to skip the CAPTCHA.

 Hence, if you want to avoid the CAPTCHA you can do the following.

 Set a domain setting for www.bitchute.com with the following settings:

 User Agent: WebView Default (might not work with other user agents, as a web server can tell that you aren't really Firefox or Chrome based on how the browser behaves)

 In the main app settings, disable Clear Everything under Clear and Exit.
 Also disable Clear Cookies.